 In 1959, the Conservation Area including Ngorongoro Crater received protection under the Ngorongoro Conservation Area Ordinance.
 The site was allocated for multiple use and wildlife roamed the floor adjacent to the livestock of the semi-nomadic Maasai farmers.
 To this day, protection continues under the Ordinance, with the Ngorongoro Conservation Area Authority in charge of wildlife conservation.
 Its concerns include measures to prevent poaching, monitoring of invasive species, management of tourism and infrastructure control.

-The magical Ngorongoro Crater is obviously the major attraction, but the Conservation Area is also home to off-the-beaten-track areas such as Empakai Crater (a smaller and water-filled Ngorongoro) and the forests that lead towards the active volcano of Oldoinyo Lengai (see our Lake Natron page for this remarkable area).
+The Ngorongoro Crater is only a part of a much larger eco-system – the Ngorongoro Conservation Area.
+The magical Crater is obviously the major attraction, but the Conservation Area is also home to off-the-beaten-track areas such as Empakai Crater (a smaller and water-filled Ngorongoro) and the forests that lead towards the active volcano of Oldoinyo Lengai (see our Lake Natron page for this remarkable area).
 These remote areas are without doubt among Tanzania’s hidden gems.

-The Ngorongoro Crater is a year-round exceptional destination for game viewing.
+Due to the massive concentrations of loads of species you are guaranteed a wonderful show at any time of year.
 Mainly due to the fact that the animals here do not leave the Crater floor, you can have outstanding game drives at any time of year.
 The only problem with Ngorongoro is how busy the park can become, which has an adverse effect on the quality of game viewing on offer.
 July and August are incredibly busy months, as is Christmas and much of February.
 But the reality of Ngorongoro is that game viewing should be seen as a bonus – it is the sheer beauty of being on safari in an extinct volcano that should be your reason to travel here.

 Ngorongoro’s recent raise in its park fees have meant that this is Africa’s most expensive destination to be on safari.
 The cost of taking a vehicle onto the floor of the Ngorongoro is $300, whereas the park fee itself is $60 – and this is before you pay for your accommodation for the night!
 In summary, this really is not a cheap place to be on safari – far from it.
 Travel in November, however, as well as April and May, and the standard low season rates apply to all the properties in the Ngorongoro Conservation Area.
 This is the most affordable time of year to be in the park.